LFB-MRI/MagneticReadoutProcessing/src/MagneticReadoutProcessing_docs/source/cli.rst

 CLI - Command-Line Interface
 ###########################

+The cli offers a easy way to take sensor measurements and readings.
+Multible sensors can be connected to the host running the CLI.
+To allow a level of automation and integration into CI pipelines, several different configurations can be created to perform different measurements.

 .. note::
-   For the following cli examples a working sensor with ``UnifiedMagBoardFirmware``is required.
+   For the following cli examples, a working sensor with ``UnifiedMagBoardFirmware`` is required.

 Installation